 To what extent is the younger generation different from the two elder generations?
-To answer this question, we performed additional analyses.
+To answer this question, we performed additional analysis.
 When respondents are asked to assign points to different dimensions of life based on their perceived importance, the results suggest that generations are indeed different.
-Specifically, we find that the younger generation assigns more importance to its professional career compared to the other age groups (Benjamini-Hochberg adjusted p-values for t-tests on the number of points assigned to the work dimension: age group 25-34 vs age group 35-49: difference=.78 p-value=.535; age group 25-34 vs age group 50-64: difference=5.11 p-value=.0005; age group 35-49 vs age group 50-64: difference=4.33 p-value=.0002).
+Specifically, we find that young respondents assign more importance to their professional career compared to the respondents in the other age groups (Benjamini-Hochberg adjusted pvalues for t-tests on the number of points assigned to the work dimension: age group 25-34 vs age group 35-49: difference=.78 p-value=.535; age group 25-34 vs age group 50-64: difference=5.11 p-value=.0005; age group 35-49 vs age group 50-64: difference=4.33 p-value=.0002).